-At TruStory, for example, we’re building our back-end application logic using the Cosmos SDK.
-Therefore, the application state and logic live on a blockchain.
-Our front-end, on the other hand, is proprietary.
-This allows us to build an incentive system to reward good behavior and punish bad behavior, it gives users transparency over the data layer, and allows users to share in the ownership and governance of the network.
+At TruStory, for example, we built our back-end application logic using the Cosmos SDK.
+Therefore, the application state and logic lived on a blockchain.
+Our front-end, on the other hand, was proprietary.
+This allowed us to build an incentive system to reward good behavior and punish bad behavior, it gave users transparency over the data layer, and allowed users to share in the ownership and governance of the network.
 They can vote on new features, vote out bad actors, and curate the network to their liking, both at the user and infrastructure level.
-It also gives developers the ability to inspect and build their own tools and services on top of the back-end blockchain logic.
+It also gave developers the ability to inspect and build their own tools and services on top of the back-end blockchain logic.

 Therefore, having 10s or 100s of validators who are running and validating our transactions gives us reasonably enough security while giving both users and developers the transparency, ownership and accountability they need.

 If you can get on-board with the tradeoffs that Tendermint makes in having a fixed and known validator set, then you’ll appreciate some of the neat properties it offers which would be impossible otherwise: